The Latest Donor Retention Trends Show Why Donor Stewardship is a Survival Strategy

 Here’s the opportunity:

-If we act now to engage donors more personally, more frequently, and with more strategic intent, we can reverse attrition and grow lifetime value.
+If we act now to engage donors more personally, more frequently, and with more strategic intent, we can reverse donor attrition and grow donor lifetime value.
 The next 90 days are critical to setting that momentum.

 Below are the proactive steps I’m recommending to all of my healthcare foundation clients.

-Micro donors (those who give less than $100) made up more than half of all donors in 2024, but accounted for less than 2% of total giving.
+Small "micro" donors (those who give less than $100) made up more than half of all donors in 2024, but accounted for less than 2% of total giving.
 They also saw the sharpest year-over-year drop in dollars—down nearly 9% from 2023.

-We can’t afford to write them off.
 Without immediate action, we risk losing the donor pipeline volume needed to build the next generation of philanthropic support.

 How to retain first-time donors and low-level donors:

-While new donor retention rate is just 19%, repeat donors have a retention rate of 69%.
+While the new donor retention rate is just 19%, repeat donors have a retention rate of 69%.
 The second and third gifts are critical turning points.

 Prioritize multi-channel, high-frequency touches like SMS, email, video, and storytelling to turn them into repeat givers.
-Micro donors are highly responsive to early engagement, and inexpensive, consistent outreach is the most efficient way to increase their likelihood of giving again without overextending your team or budget.
+Small donors are highly responsive to early engagement, and inexpensive, consistent outreach is the most efficient way to increase their likelihood of giving again without overextending your team or budget.

 Within the first 30 days, share 1–2 donor impact stories that show how their gift changed someone’s life.
 Keep the stories brief, visual, and emotional.